 Akbank, like other Turkish banks, has traditionally invested a significant portion of its assets and virtually all of its securities portfolio in securities issued by the Turkish government.
-As at the date of this Offering Memorandum, the sovereign debt of the Republic of Turkey was rated BB+ (stable outlook) by Fitch, Ba1 (positive outlook) by Moody's and BB (stable outlook) by Standard & Poor's Rating Services.
+As at the date of this Offering Memorandum, the sovereign debt of the Republic of Turkey had a foreign currency rating of BBB- (stable outlook) and a local currency rating of BBB (stable outlook) by Fitch, Ba1 (positive outlook) by Moody's, a foreign currency rating of BB (stable outlook) and a local currency rating of BBB- (stable outlook) by Standard & Poor's Rating Services.
 As at 30 June 2012, 31.2% of Akbank's total consolidated assets were invested in securities issued by the Turkish government (30.4% as at 31 December 2011).
 A significant portion of such Turkish government securities are inflation linked, which have historically contributed to the Bank's net income as yields on inflation linked securities have been attractive relative to lending activity, particularly given higher inflation rates.
 A prolonged period of low or negative inflation will have a material impact on the income received from such securities.
 In addition to any direct losses that Akbank might incur, a default by the Turkish government in making payments on its treasury bills would have a significant negative impact on the Turkish economy and the Turkish banking system generally and thus would significantly negatively affect Akbank's financial condition or results of operations.